intuition-dev/INTUITION2/_doc/docs/ref.md

 ### admin.yaml

-Mount is where you production app is, the real app.
+Mount is where your production app is, the real app.
-Admin is your admin  (for the above app)
+Admin is your admin (for the above app).
-And service is the API end points.
+Services are the API endpoints.

       mount: /root/admin/prod/
       mount_port: 9081